SmartPracticeschool/llSPS-INT-942-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 Node_Red Dasboard link after deploying : https://node-red-hhzbi.eu-gb.mybluemix.net/ui

-Have a casual talks like hello,hye,good morning,etc,for(SDU) like how to set time,how to turn on heater,how to access setting only.
+Have a casual talks like hello,bye,good morning,etc,for(SDU) like how to set time,how to turn on heater,how to access setting only.